gitmikex/Agility/f5-agility-lab-master/docs/class7/module3/module3.rst

 The system creates the new listener you specified and adds it to the list of listeners.

-9. Create another listener with the same IPv4 address and configuration, but select TCP from the Protocol list.
+9. Create another listener with the same IPv4 address and configuration, but **select TCP from the Protocol list**.

 | Name: **my-listener-tcp**
 | BIG-IP Device: **SEA-vBIGIP01.termmarc.com**